MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	_Image blob downloaded from Azure storage_

 1. You can also see the blob that you uploaded in the Azure Portal.
 To see it, return to the [Azure Portal](https://portal.azure.com) in your browser.
 Click **Storage accounts** in the ribbon on the left.
 Then click the storage account you created in Exercise 1.
+(If **Storage accounts** doesn't appear in the ribbon, click **Resource groups** instead and navigate to the storage account through the "A4R-Labs" resource group.)

     ![Viewing storage accounts](images/view-storage-account.png)